 Price & Sons Funeral Home

-Interment will be in the Scott County Cemetery in Scott City, Kansas.
+A private family graveside service will be at the Scott County Cemetery in Scott City, Kansas with Steve Payne presiding.